francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script prints the effective username of the current user
+# This script prints all the groups the current user belongs to